abhinav-codealchemist/Facial_Keypoint_Detection/README.md

 Detection of facial keypoints is very useful for a number of tasks like facial recognition, detection etc. The keypoints selected in this code uses 15 keypoints representing the various coordinates on the human face.
 The dataset for this problem was downloaded from Kaggle https://www.kaggle.com/c/facial-keypoints-detection/.

 CNN was used for this problem.
 The model achieved an accuracy of 76% on the validation set.
 The model was trained on a set of approx 1700 images and around 300 images were taken for validation purpose.
-The images were grayscale and had shape 96 X 96.
+The images were grayscale and had shape of 96 X 96.

 ## Model Performance on real world data
 Predictions for some real world color images.